chris-j-akers/i8080-javascript/README.md

 Opening the debug tools (CTRL-SHIFT-I on Chrome) and clicking on the `Console` tab, should show output from the program (`42`).

 ![Tutorial Screenshot 2](documentation/readme-img/tutorial-screenshot-2.png)

+This is a very simple program, obviously, but more complex ones can be written or eben imported from old 8080 binaries (see below)

 ---
 # Loading 8080 Binary ROMS